Gordiya: Background

 Gordiya was a member of the House of Mihran, one of the seven Great Houses of Iran.
 The family was of Parthian origin, and was centered in Ray, south of Tehran, the capital of present-day Iran.
 Her father was Bahram Gushnasp, a military officer who had fought the Byzantines and campaigned in Yemen during the reign of Khosrow I (r.
 531–579).
 Her grandfather Gurgin Milad had served as the marzban (general of a frontier province, "margrave") of Armenia from 572 to 574.
-Gordiya had three siblings whom were Gorduya, Mardansina and most notably, Bahram Chobin, whom she or Bahram Siyavashan married.
-It is however not known if she and Bahram Chobin were full siblings.
+Gordiya had three siblings whom were Gorduya, Mardansina and most notably, Bahram Chobin, whom she married.
+It is however not known if she and Bahram were full siblings.

 Biography

-In 590, Bahram Chobin mounted a large-scale rebellion against the Sasanian family, forcing the newly ascended ruler Khosrow II to flee, while taking the throne for himself.
+In 590, Bahram mounted a large-scale rebellion against the Sasanian family, forcing the newly ascended ruler Khosrow II to flee, while taking the throne for himself.
 He was the following year defeated and killed.
 Not long after, Khosrow II's uncle Vistahm rebelled against him, carving a principality for himself in the entire eastern and northern quadrants of the Iranian realm.
 It was during this period that he married Gordiya, consequently increasing his status.
 His rebellion, however, also proved unsuccessful; according to some accounts, he was killed by Hephthalite subject Pariowk, whilst an alternative account states that it was Gordiya who killed him after being given the promise of marriage in return by Khosrow II.
 The 9th-century historian Dinawari mentioned a son of Gordiya and Khosrow, named Juvansher, as reigning as monarch of Iran briefly in 630.
 This king however remains obscure, and none of his coins have yet been found.